dizzybeaver/HA_LAMBDA_CODE/README.md

 This LAMBDA is a distant relative of the original Jason HU LAMBDA and the setup from any tutorial online will work with this script. https://gist.github.com/matt2005/744b5ef548cc13d88d0569eea65f5e5b

+My setup is:
+Cloudflare Tunnel - Make sure to disable Bot Fight mode on domain or it will block all your requests.
+Amazon AWS and Alexa developer

 What is needed in AWS:

 The following variables are declared at the global (module) level and are necessary for the script to function properly: